Sugar Glass Easy Angle Food Cake Recipe

 how-to-find-sea-glass

-Of course, I made sugar glass instead but it looks amazing.
+Of course, I made sugar glass instead, but it looks incredible.

-If you aren’t familiar with sugar glass, it is the “fake glass” that you see actors crash through in the movies.
+If you aren’t familiar with sugar glass, you see actors crash through the “fake glass” in the movies.
 It’s not made with real glass.
 A filming company used it in our bedroom window while filming a Sony commercial.
-They threw a TV through one of our windows and the window was made with sugar glass.
-(Click here to learn how you can get filming at your home.)
+They threw a TV through one of our windows, and the window was made with sugar glass.
+(Click here to learn how to get filming at your home.)

-I love that I was able to highlight my love for collecting sea glass by using sugar glass on my cake.
+I highlighted my love for collecting sea glass by using sugar glass on my cake.

 How to Make a Sugar Glass Cake

-As a passionate baker and lover of all things coastal, I’m always seeking innovative ways to bring my baking creations to life.
-Recently, I embarked on a culinary adventure to make a cake that resembled real sea glass.
+As a passionate baker and lover of all things coastal, I always seek innovative ways to bring my baking creations to life.
+I recently successfully made a cake resembling real sea glass.
 The secret ingredient?
 Sugar glass.

 This cake all begins with making the sugar glass.

 Sugar glass, also known as edible glass, is a versatile and visually striking ingredient that can be molded and shaped to resemble glass.
-It’s translucent appearance and delicate texture make it the perfect medium for creating decorative elements that mimic the beauty of real sea glass.
+Its translucent appearance and delicate texture make it the perfect medium for creating decorative elements that mimic the beauty of genuine sea glass.

 Once your sugar mixture reaches the desired temperature, carefully pour it onto a silicone mat or greased baking sheet in your desired shape and thickness.
 Allow it to cool completely, and watch as the sugar transforms into a beautiful, translucent glass-like material.